OctopusDeploy/blog/blog/2019-09/istio/istio-virtualservice/index.md

 In the [previous blog](/blog/2019-09/istio/the-sample-application/index.md) post, we deployed two simple Node.js web applications into a Kubernetes cluster as Deployment resources and linked everything up with standard Service resources.

 The networking so far has only used standard Kubernetes resources to configure it.
-This works, but falls a little short when it comes to directing traffic between different versions of upstream APIs.
-You will have noticed that the `proxy` application is returning content from the Pod resources created by both the `webserverv1` and `webserverv2` Deployment resources, which is unlikely to be the desired result had this been a real world deployment.
+This works but falls a little short when it comes to directing traffic between different versions of upstream APIs.
+You will have noticed that the `proxy` application is returning content from the Pod resources created by both the `webserverv1` and `webserverv2` Deployment resources, which is unlikely to be the desired result had this been a real-world deployment.
 Istio can address this limitation with the [VirtualService resource](https://istio.io/docs/reference/config/networking/v1alpha3/virtual-service/).

 In this post, we’ll look at what a VirtualService resource is, how it relates to a standard Ingress resource, and add a VirtualService resource to the cluster to route and modify the requests made by the `proxy` Pod to the `webserver` Service.